julianeon/cronos/README.md

 # About

 This is my implementation of a subgraph for the Cronos ERC20 token on mainnet Ethereum.
-You can see it on Etherscan at the link below.
+You can view the Cronos smart contract on Etherscan at the link below.

 https://etherscan.io/address/0xA0b73E1Ff0B80914AB6fe0444E65848C4C34450b#code